Annual Salary

 Swap to Engineering design or Manufacturing or go back to all job sectors

-Offshore drilling workers drill for undersea oil and gas on offshore rigs.
+Offshore drilling workers extract oil and gas from under the seabed, working from platforms and rigs.

 Average UK salary in 2023 was £34,963